Loading...

 Stay Hydrated

-Drink plenty of water throughout the day to help your body process nutrients more efficiently.
+Drink water or herbal tea before your meal to help your body process carbohydrates more efficiently.

 healthspan-mbl